 And what has been the implementation history of these bundled applications?

-SAP’s products outside of ERP, which tends to hold companies back, is desultory.
+SAP’s products outside of ERP, which tends to hold companies back, are desultory.
 The typical non-ERP product from SAP will fail in implementation, as is covered in the article How SAP is Now Strip Mining its Customers.